Top 8 Historical Places in Pakistan

 The Tomb of Jahangir, also known as the Jahangir’s Mosque, is one of the most significant buildings in Lahore.
 It is a large, white marble mausoleum with a black marble base and a gold dome.

 The Tomb of Jahangir was built by Emperor Shah Jahan in 1637 to house the remains of his son, Prince Khurram (later Emperor Jahangir), who died in 1627.
-The tomb is located just inside the Lahore Fort’s southern gate on the left-hand side from where it faces the fort’s entrance.
+The tomb is inside the Lahore Fort’s southern gate on the left-hand side from where it faces the fort’s entrance.

 6) Noor Mahal